abuehl/abuehl.github.io/_posts/2026-04-19-making-partition-dependencies-explicit.md

 ...
 ```

-The import of the `:Transaction` partition is redunant, as that partition is already
+The import of the `:Transaction` partition is redundant, as that partition is already
 implicitly imported by the line `module Core;`.

 Explicitly importing the `:Transaction` partition makes it clear, that the declarations
-from the `:Transaction` are needed for the definitions in `FinalizerDock.cpp`.
+from the `:Transaction` partition are needed for the definitions in `FinalizerDock.cpp`.

 The correctness of those redundant explicit imports can be verified by temporarily
 commenting out the line `#include "_Partitions.h"` in `_Module.ixx` and rebuilding